Farmers Market Regional Workshops

 Farmers’ markets and direct-to-consumer opportunities are growing across the state and continue to be an important source of fresh fruit, vegetables, meat, dairy and other value added agricultural products from small towns to large metropolitan areas.
 In 2020, 76 farmers' markets were registered with the Kansas Department of Agriculture's Central Registration of Farmers' Markets.

 To support Kansas' farmer's markets, six workshops are generally held throughout the state in February.
-Due to COVID-19, we are holding the workshop virtually this year.
+Due to COVID-19, these workshops were held virtually this year.
 These workshops are hosted by the Kansas Department of Agriculture and K-State Research & Extension.

-- From the Land of Kansas and the Central Registration for Kansas Farmers Markets - From the Land of Kansas
+From the Land of Kansas and the Central Registration for Kansas Farmers Markets - From the Land of Kansas

 Friday, March 5, 12-1 p.m.: Kansas Produce Safety Update - Register Here

-This workshop is supported by the Kansas Center for Sustainable Agriculture and Alternative Crops (KCSAAC) and the Kansas Sustainable Agriculture Research and Education Program (SARE), and is hosted by the Kansas Department of Agriculture and K-State Research & Extension.
+These virtual workshop sessions are supported by the Kansas Center for Sustainable Agriculture and Alternative Crops (KCSAAC) and the Kansas Sustainable Agriculture Research and Education Program (SARE), and is hosted by the Kansas Department of Agriculture and K-State Research & Extension.